-When dealing with connectivity, the enclosure is an often overlooked component.
+When dealing with connectivity, outdoor enclosures for electrical equipment are often overlooked components.
 Yet when looking at the “bigger” picture, connectivity issues often involve the connection between the controller and the equipment to be controlled.
-As more and more electronic equipment is being used outdoors to control everything from sprinklers to lighting, power to insect control, and energy to traffic flow, the use of outdoor enclosures is becoming ever more important.
+As more and more electronic equipment is being used outdoors to control everything from sprinklers to lighting, power to insect control, and energy to traffic flow, the use of NEMA rated outdoor enclosures is becoming ever more important.
 When an engineer is designing a unit to control outdoor equipment, there are many issues that need to be considered.
 Too often the issues are overlooked because of the rush to get the product to testing, or just because enclosures can be “taken for granted” since they are a low tech item.
-Therefore, the following is a list of the 5 typical mistakes made by an engineer in specifying an outdoor enclosure.
+Therefore, the following is a list of the 5 typical mistakes made by an engineer in specifying outdoor enclosures for electrical equipment.

 Often, engineers think that NEMA 12 enclosures can be used outdoors.
 In reality, they are only rated for indoor use and for dripping liquids and oils.
-For outdoor use, NEMA 4 or 4X rated products should be used as they can withstand outdoor conditions.
+For outdoor use, NEMA 4 or 4X rated electronics enclosures should be used as they can withstand outdoor conditions.

 While a NEMA 4 or 4X rated product should be UV stabilized, it is important to be sure that the plastic will not degrade physically or visually.

 When a unit is outdoors, you cannot just put louvers or exhaust fans in them.
-You have to maintain the NEMA seal, so does your supplier have NEMA Vents available?
+You have to maintain the NEMA seal, so does your supplier have NEMA enclosure vents available?
 Can they readily be installed in your box?

 Are there mounting bosses or slots that your boards or other equipment can be mounted to?
 Are there panels on which you can mount your equipment?

-Does it have mounting ears?
+Does your NEMA outdoor enclosure have mounting ears?
 Can you avoid drilling through the box and incur extra costs of gasketing?

-While enclosures are low tech, when looking for the best connectivity you need to keep in mind that a fully equipped enclosure can be a big money and time saver in the long run.
+While enclosures are low tech, when looking for the best connectivity you need to keep in mind that a fully equipped, NEMA electrical enclosure can be a big money and time saver in the long run.